cm45t3r/rawping/README.md

 Running
 -------
-Command-line-enabled feature allows rawping to be run directly:
+Command-line-enabled feature allows rawping to be run on a unix shell:
 ```
 rawping <host> <count> <timeout> <packet size>
 ```